Ozsvart/learning_references/git.md

 When you upload files to GitHub it will be stored in a Git repository.
 When changes are made, Git will automatically start to track and manage the changes.
 During a collaboration with others you will continually:

-- <mark>pull</mark> all the latest changes made by the collaborators from the remote repository on GitHub
+- **pull** all the latest changes made by the collaborators from the remote repository on GitHub
-- <mark>push</mark> back one's own changes to the same remote repository on GitHub
+- **push** back one's own changes to the same remote repository on GitHub

 ## Create Repository on the Command Line